vuejs/vetur/docs/interpolation.md

 - Run language feature requests on the virtual TypeScript file
 - Map results back to original `.vue` file

+### Disabling

 These features are still experimental.
-You can turn them off through `"vetur.experimental.templateInterpolationService"`.
+You can turn them off through `"vetur.experimental.templateInterpolationService"` or `vetur.validation.template`.
+Note that `vetur.validation.template` disables the built-in ESLint diagnostics, too.

-If you do find bugs, please fill an issue at https://github.com/vuejs/vetur/issues.
+If you do find bugs, please [fill an issue](https://github.com/vuejs/vetur/issues).

 ## Completion